Font size:

 Medical experiments

-Johann Paul Kremer conducted the research on changes to the human organism caused by starvation.
-He chose extremely worn‑down prisoners in various stages of starvation sickness, carried out medical interviews with them, had them photographed, and then had them killed.
-Shortly after death, sections of the liver, spleen, and pancreas were collected and secured as anatomical preparations.
+Johann Paul Kremer conducted studies on the changes in the human body caused by starvation.
+He selected severely emaciated prisoners at different stages of starvation, conducted medical interviews, had them photographed, and then had them killed.
+Post-mortem, samples of liver, spleen, and pancreas were taken and preserved as anatomical specimens.

 Meksyk